CAST-genomics/haptools/docs/api/data.rst

 --------
 This module supports reading and writing files that follow the **.hap** file format specification.

-Lines from the file are parsed into instances of the :class:`Haplotype` and :class:`Variant` classes.
+Lines from the file are parsed into instances of the :class:`Haplotype`, :class:`Repeat`, and :class:`Variant` classes.
 These classes can be *extended* (sub-classed) to support "extra" fields appended to the ends of each line.

 Documentation
 -------------

 1. The **.hap** :ref:`format specification <formats-haplotypes>`
-2. The :ref:`haplotypes.py API docs <api-haptools-data-haplotypes>` contain example usage of the :class:`Haplotypes` class and examples of sub-classing the :class:`Haplotype` and :class:`Variant` classes
+2. The :ref:`haplotypes.py API docs <api-haptools-data-haplotypes>` contain example usage of the :class:`Haplotypes` class and examples of sub-classing the :class:`Haplotype`, :class:`Repeat`, and :class:`Variant` classes

 Classes
 -------